kearry/myapp/scripts/podcast/season-01/episodes/S01E01-discovery.md

 **[SOUND: Newsroom ambient, phones, typing]**

 **EMMA (V.O.)
 (CONT'D)**
-He told me to research quietly.
-Said if this was real, I needed to be very careful.
-That's when I called my friend Sarah - she works in tech, knows code better than anyone I know.

-**[SOUND: Phone dialing, connection]**

-**SARAH (PHONE VOICE - FILTERED)**
-Emma?
-What's up?

-**EMMA (V.O.)**
-I met Sarah at a coffee shop downtown.
-I won't say which one - I'm already paranoid enough.
-When I showed her the screenshots, her face went white.

-**[SOUND: Coffee shop ambient returns]**
+He asked me who else knew about the code.
+Specific question that seemed... odd.
+Then he told me to research quietly and be careful who I trust.
+The way he said it, like he knew something he wasn't telling me.

+**[PAUSE]**

 **EMMA (V.O.)
 (CONT'D)**
-She explained it to me in terms I could understand.
-This wasn't just surveillance - it was behavioral modification.
-Algorithms designed to predict and influence what people think and do.
-Not targeted ads.
-Actual behavior control.

-**[SOUND: Phone buzzing - text notification]**
+I left the newsroom with more questions than answers.
+That's when I started digging into who might have sent me this code.

+**[SOUND: Internet searching, typing]**

 **EMMA (V.O.)
 (CONT'D)**
-That's when I got the text.
-From an unknown number: "Stop looking or you'll end up like Marcus."
+Tyler.
+That's the name I found connected to RedTree Technologies, the company mentioned in the code metadata.
+Tyler worked in data analysis.
+Worked - past tense.
+Car accident that morning on Highway 99.

 **[PAUSE]**

 **EMMA (V.O.)
 (CONT'D)**
-Marcus.
-I asked Sarah who Marcus was.
-She told me he was a programmer at RedTree Technologies.
-Was.
-Past tense.
-Car accident that morning.
+Single vehicle.
+Lost control.
+No witnesses.
+Hours after sending me surveillance code that could expose a massive conspiracy.

-#### Segment 2: The Connection (8:00-15:00)
+#### Segment 2: The Investigation (8:00-15:00)
 **[SOUND: Footsteps on pavement, urban traffic]**

 **EMMA (V.O.)**
-I left the coffee shop and called David immediately.
-Told him about Marcus - the programmer who'd sent me the code, who was now dead hours later.
-David's voice got very quiet.

-**[SOUND: Phone call quality]**

-**DAVID (PHONE VOICE - FILTERED)**
-Emma, where are you right now?

-**EMMA (V.O.)**
-He told me to go home, don't publish anything yet, give him twenty-four hours to figure this out.
-But I couldn't just sit on this.
-So I started digging.

-**[SOUND: Typing, internet searches]**

-**EMMA (V.O.)
-(CONT'D)**
-Marcus Chen.
-Same last name as mine - probably a coincidence, but it bothered me.
-Car accident on Highway 99 at 6 AM.
-Single vehicle, lost control.
-No witnesses.

-**[PAUSE]**

-**EMMA (V.O.)
-(CONT'D)**
-But here's what really got to me - I found his LinkedIn profile before it was taken down.
-Marcus worked in data analysis at RedTree Technologies.
-His last post was three days ago: "Some truths are worth the risk."

-**[SOUND: Papers shuffling]**

-**EMMA (V.O.)
-(CONT'D)**
 I spent the afternoon researching RedTree Technologies.
 On the surface, they're a data analytics company.
 They help businesses understand consumer behavior.
 But when I dug deeper, I found government contracts.
 Defense Department.
 Homeland Security.
 Intelligence agencies.

-**[SOUND: Phone ringing]**
+**[SOUND: Papers shuffling]**

 **EMMA (V.O.)
 (CONT'D)**
+Tyler's LinkedIn profile was taken down within hours of his death, but I'd already screenshotted it.
+His last post was three days ago: "Some truths are worth the risk."

+**[PAUSE]**

+**EMMA (V.O.)
+(CONT'D)**
 That's when I got the call that changed everything.

 #### Segment 3: The Contact (15:00-22:00)
-**[SOUND: Phone answering]**
+**[SOUND: Phone ringing]**

 **EMMA (V.O.)**
-Unknown number again.
+Unknown number.
 I almost didn't answer.

 **ELIZABETH (PHONE VOICE - FILTERED, DISTORTED)**
 Ms. Chen?
 You received something that wasn't meant for you.